Major developments in the Nigerian transportation sector in 2024

 Q4 2024

-- NRC grants Lagos 3-year license for Blue Line, 6-month temporary license for Red Line
+NRC grants Lagos a 3-year license for Blue Line, 6-month temporary license for Red Line

 In October 2024, the Nigerian Railway Corporation (NRC) granted Lagos a three-year operational license for the Blue Line and a six-month temporary license for the Red Line.